The Batman starring Robert Pattinson: Plot, release date, cast and more

 Holy remake, Batman!
 DC Comics fans are getting another version of the Caped Crusader, this time from director Matt Reeves.
-In May, news hit that Twilight actor Robert Pattinson would be playing Batman.
+In May, news hit that Twilight actor Robert Pattinson would play Batman.

-On Monday, it was revealed that actor Zoe Kravitz could be playing Catwoman (Batman's nemesis and occasional love interest), according to The Hollywood Reporter.
+On Monday, it was confirmed actor Zoe Kravitz will play Catwoman (Batman's nemesis and occasional love interest).

 As the female cat burglar who always carries a whip, Catwoman (also known by her alter ego Selina Kyle) is a major character in Batman comics, TV shows and movies.